Terms & Policies

 3.1.
 We may change this Agreement (including the Service Fees) by giving you thirty (30) days’ prior written notice.
 We will consider that you have accepted the proposed changes if you do not terminate this Agreement by giving us written notice during the notice period.

 3.2.
 We may also make some changes immediately, without prior notice, if they:

 (b) relate to the addition of a new service or extra functionality of our Services and do not affect terms relating to the existing Services.

-4.1 To meet our obligations under Applicable Law, before we provide our Services to you and from time to time during our provision of Services to you, we may carry out customer due diligence checks on you, your directors, partners, ultimate beneficial owners, and employees (as relevant), Authorised Users and Additional Cardholders together with any parties involved in your transactions.
-You must provide us with complete, accurate, and up to date information at all times.
+4.1.
+To meet our obligations under Applicable Law, before we provide our Services to you and from time to time during our provision of Services to you, we may carry out customer due diligence checks on you, your directors, partners, ultimate beneficial owners, and employees (as relevant), Authorised Users and Additional Cardholders together with any parties involved in your transactions.
+You must provide us with complete, accurate, and up to date information at all times, including any information we require to verify the authenticity of transactions such as supporting invoices.
 You will promptly provide any additional information we require at any time, at the latest within two (2) Business Days of a request from us.
 You acknowledge that we may not provide you with any of our Services until we have received all the information we require.
 We will not be responsible for any loss arising out of your failure or delay in providing us with the information we require.

 (a) successful completion of the initial, and any subsequent, credit evaluations (if applicable); and

 (b) there being no material changes to your credit status during the term of the Agreement.